 This is such an incredibly easy spinach recipe but so big on flavor.
 Here is what the steps look like (full recipe below)

-- Add Spinach: Add baby spinach and cook until spinach just begins to wilt.
+- Add Spinach: Add the spinach (in batches since it will not all fit in the pan) and cook, tossing constantly until spinach just begins to wilt.

-- Add Lemom: Now squeeze ½ of your lemon over the spinach and toss again.
+- Add Lemon: Now squeeze ½ of your lemon over the spinach and toss again.

 - Pour into a serving bowl: making sure to get all of the yummy juices and bits of pancetta and shallots at the bottom.

-If you cannot find pancetta, you could use an uncured peppery bacon or regular bacon and then add a little fresh ground black pepper.
-A few simple ingredients is all you need to make this.
-You will love this Italian spinach once you give it a try- I promise!
+- Use bacon: I always have pancetta in the freezer for last-minute meals like pasta with pancetta.
+If you cannot find pancetta, you could use uncured peppery bacon or regular bacon and then add a little fresh ground black pepper.

 What to serve with this Italian spinach